 Greasy skin on the forehead, nose and chin (T zone) and a few black or white heads with or without occasional papules.

-Use benzyl peroxide, an over the counter medication available from your chemist.
+Use benzoyl peroxide, an over the counter medication available from your chemist.
 The full effects of acne treatments often take 4-6 months.

-If benzyl peroxide has no effect after 6-8 weeks, or if you have many spots (comedones or inflammatory papules or pustules), a prescription medication is more likely to help.
+If benzoyl peroxide has no effect after 6-8 weeks, or if you have many spots (comedones or inflammatory papules or pustules), a prescription medication is more likely to help.

 If there are mainly comedones (blackheads or whiteheads pictured below), then retinoids are particularly effective.
 Examples are Differin and Isotrex.

 For moderate acne (more than 30 spots) systemic medication (taken by mouth) is likely to be required.
 Antibiotics are used, such as Lymecycline, erythromycin or trimethoprim.
 In addition, in women, hormonal treatments, usually as combined contraceptive pills or Dianette (an antiandrogen treatment), are an option.
 Continue to use Epiduo (benzoyl peroxide and adapalene) daily.

 If you have many spots (more than 125), cysts or scarring (pictured below) your acne is severe.
 In this case please see your GP, you may benefit from referral to a dermatologist for treatment such as isotretinoin.